dwhieb/dissertation/README.md

 ## 3. Data Collection ([back to top](#readme))

 As mentioned above, all the data in this study are publicly available.
 This section presents the necessary steps for obtaining that data.
-Note that this repository does not contain the primary data itself, just annotations, statistics, and other accompanying data that is produced from the original data.
-The primary data itself lives in various places online, described below.

-The data used for the investigation of English in this study come from the [Santa Barbara Corpus of Spoken American English][SBC] (<abbr title='Santa Barbara Corpus of Spoken American English'>SBC</abbr>), a 249,000-word corpus whose data are entirely open access.
-More information about the SBC may be found at the [SBC web page][SBC].
+The data used for the investigation of English come from the [Open American National Corpus][OANC] (<abbr title='Open American National Corpus'>OANC</abbr>), a 15 million word corpus whose data are entirely open access.
+Since the data from other languages in this study are all from spoken texts, I elected to use just the spoken portion of the OANC, totaling 3,217,772 words.
+This spoken portion of the OANC is actually composed of two distinct subcorpora—the [Charlotte Narrative & Conversation Collection][Charlotte] (<abbr title='Charlotte Narrative &amp; Conversation Collection'>CNCC</abbr> or simply "the Charlotte corpus") and the [Switchboard Corpus][Switchboard].
+More details about the Charlotte corpus may be found [here][Charlotte], and the Switchboard corpus [here][Switchboard].

+The OANC may be downloaded in its entirety from from the [OANC download page][OANC-download] in `.zip` (625MB) or `.tgz` formats.
+You will need to unzip the folder after you have downloaded it.
+The spoken portion of the corpus is in `data/spoken` inside the downloaded folder.

+In this repository, the OANC data is stored in the folder `data/English/data`.
+For the purposes of this study, only the `.txt` versions of the files were needed (the accompanying XML files contain stand-off annotations for each text), so any other extraneous files were removed.

 ## 4. Data Preparation ([back to top](#readme))